WEC-Sim/WEC-Sim/_sources/overview.txt

 Geometry File
 ~~~~~~~~~~~~~~
 * The WEC-Sim code also requires a geometry file in the form of a ``*.stl`` file.
-* This ``*.stl`` file is used by the WEC-Sim code to generate the Simscape Explorer visualization, and by the non-linear buoyancy and Froude-Krylov forces option to determine the instantaneous wetted surface at each time step.
+* This ``*.stl`` file is used by the WEC-Sim code to generate the Simscape Explorer visualization, and by the nonlinear buoyancy and Froude-Krylov forces option to determine the instantaneous wetted surface at each time step.
 * When running WEC-Sim with linear hydrodynamics, the ``*.stl`` is only used for visualization.
-* When running WEC-Sim with non-linear buoyancy and Froude-Krylov forces, the quality of the ``*.stl`` mesh is critical, refer to the `Non-Linear Buoyancy and Froude-Krylov Forces <http://wec-sim.github.io/WEC-Sim/advanced_features.html#non-linear-hydrodynamics>`_ section for more information.
+* When running WEC-Sim with nonlinear buoyancy and Froude-Krylov forces, the quality of the ``*.stl`` mesh is critical, refer to the `Nonlinear Buoyancy and Froude-Krylov Forces <http://wec-sim.github.io/WEC-Sim/advanced_features.html#non-linear-hydrodynamics>`_ section for more information.

 Simulink Model